Gustavo Rol: Biography

-Upon returning to Italy, in the 1930s he became known in aristocratic and political circles.
-Rol engaged in various demonstrations of his supposed mystical powers, including telepathy, clairvoyance, and other psychic or magical feats.
+Upon returning to Italy, Rol became known in aristocratic and political circles in the 1930s.
+He engaged in various demonstrations of his supposed mystical powers, including telepathy, clairvoyance, and other psychic or magical feats.
 He also became a friend, among others, of film directors Federico Fellini and Franco Zeffirelli and writer Dino Buzzati.
 Toward the later part of his life, and after his death, Rol was a focal point of debate in Italy between skeptics and advocates of parapsychology.

 His alleged mystical powers were never demonstrated, and he repeatedly refused to be cross-examined by other illusionists.